Lamb ribs are often demonized as too fatty. Well, move over baby back because lamb riblets = FLAVOR galore.

 If you ever have the good fortune to treat yourself to the cut of lamb lower on the backbone, then honey, you better get yourself some lemons and garlic and make this recipe because it doesn’t get any better than this.

 For those in-the-know, lamb riblets are a rare prize.
 They’re primal, unexpected, and relatively affordable.
 One bite and you can forget about cutting them into itty-bitty sections.
 You’ll be too busy sitting at the coffee table eating right off the rack.

 So, in the spirit of using the whole animal, why not experiment with something new?
 After all, unpopular cuts are often cheaper and more flavorful.
 Case in point, the time I barbecued short ribs and ended up LOVING LIFE.
 Well, these lamb ribs are the same.
 Big on flavor, maybe a tad chewier than you’re used to, but so worth it in the end!

 So real quick: what’s the difference between rack of lamb and lamb ribs?

 Lamb ribs are lower on the ribs (think away from the spine) and have less meat overall.
 They have more sinews and are often discarded.
 Rack of lamb is higher up on the ribs (near the spine) and contain more meat overall.

 Rib Lessons: Low and Slow or Hot and Quick?

 Familiar with beef and pork ribs, I wondered whether lamb ribs would take as long.
 Usually I slow cook ribs for 6 plus hours.
 With oven roasted rack of lamb, a thicker rib cut near the back bone, hot and quick is the way to go.
-Ultimately, I decided to cook these thin ribs over high heat longer than I would a rack of lamb, about 1 hour 40 minutes at 400 degrees F.
+Ultimately, I decided to cook these thin ribs low and slow followed by a brief, high-temperature finale for caramelization.

 creamy lemon-garlic marinade, roasting tips, and recipe